 Many people know the five human senses: sight, sound, touch, smell and taste.
 However, few have heard about what is widely considered our sixth processing sense: the vestibular sense.
 This sense controls our visual-motor coordination.
 The vestibular system constantly provides our brains with information regarding head position and movement, the effects of gravity on our body, and our experiences of acceleration or deceleration.

-This vestibular input controls much of our physical function, including:
+This vestibular sensory input controls much of our physical function, including:

 - Ability to pay attention

 The vestibular organ is located within the inner ear, deep inside the skull.
 It communicates with the brain to send signals to the eyes, as well as down the spinal cord to the arms and legs.
 As you can imagine, this means that our vestibular system helps us maintain balance, posture, coordination, and productive movement.
 Many people are surprised to learn that our vestibular senses can also affect our ability to pay attention, control our behaviors, and manage impulsivity.

 The vestibular sense is the first sense to develop in utero, and by the fifth month of gestation, the vestibular system is typically well developed.
 The movement of the mother’s body provides a great deal of information to the growing fetal brain.
 Unfortunately, when pregnant mothers are placed on bedrest or babies are born prematurely, the babies’ access to this important movement-based information is reduced.
 These circumstances can delay a child’s development of key vestibular input systems.
 Luckily, these delays may be improved through physical therapy and early intervention visual-motor exercises.
 Once babies are born, they continue to develop their vestibular systems throughout adolescence, which offers plenty of opportunity for pediatric early intervention.